 They always say this, but there’s a reason for it!
 We all know the adage: don’t run before you can walk.
 The same is true when collecting customer numbers.
 A long list of numbers is worse than useless if it focused on the wrong target audience.

 First, understand your customer.
 Get to know their needs, interests, challenges and wishes.
-Determine your typical customer as best as possible by considering demographics, firmographics (if relevant) and behavioural characteristics.
+Determine your typical customer as best as possible by considering demographics, firmographics (if relevant) and behavioral characteristics.

 Understanding all of these areas is essential before you start asking for phone numbers.
 Knowing your customers will help you improve your customer engagement over the long term.